Jordan Decomposition for Formal G-Connections: Introduction

+In \S \ref{s:proofs}, we show that Theorem \ref{t:semisimple} and Corollary \ref{c:main} follow easily from Theorem \ref{t:factorisation}, thus illustrating the analogies between linear and differential setting.
+Using these results, we obtain a generalised eigenspace decomposition for differential operators.
+In other words, we obtain that every differential operator has a representation $d+X$ where $X$ is a block-upper triangular matrix and each block has a unique (up to similarity) eigenvalue.
 At this point, we encounter a subtle difference between the linear and differential setting.
 Let us write $X=Y+Z$ where $Y$ is diagonal and $Z$ is strictly upper triangular.
-If we were considering linear operators, then $Y$ would be the semisimple operator and $Z$ would be the nilpotent part of $X$ and these two commute.
+If we were considering linear operators, then $Y$ would be the semisimple and $Z$ the nilpotent part of $X$ and these two commute.
 In the differential setting, however, the situation is more subtle because the operators $d+Y$ and $Z$ do not necessarily commute.
 In fact, these two operators commute if and only if the entries of $Z$ are complex numbers (i.e. have no powers of $t$).
-We prove that indeed we can arrange so that elements of $Z$ are complex numbers.
+We prove that indeed we can arrange so that the entries of $Z$ are complex numbers by using Katz's classification of unipotent differential operators \cite{Katz}.